mw-intokb/kb/cs.knowl.md

 so before i ve didn't understood, how memory is interpret and this thing with lines was clear but i have didn't got tajt solo

 alright ll write in 2 days, ll get more information topics cause i guess, needed to know first computer working abd only after that everything what happens there insi

+today i have got an question so do i can find or talk about any bugs at my point? what did i found out is that with this all knowledge that i have about computer i can give an important interpret and understand how it goes(bugs) so now to the thing in our computer and actually computer is always right it doesn't make any mistakes but can happen that there ll be unexpected situation with it i mean that our transistor and logick can build this situation to talk about that more exact i have to know much more information about bits cells and much much more but i have understood that principle and that our computer and actually all systems are not wrong there can be hust unexpected situation so that computer can't do anything with it

+it was pretty nice to understand maybe it is not so deep but as i have said i need more knowledge for this so to talk about that exact i need to learn more , but principle is clear now and im happy with it